ICTGabe/status_dashboard/README.md

 python app.py

+# See P1 for first usable production version
+Update:
+Added graph to a save file,
+Added scheduled tasks to a save file,
+Added config to a single config file in json format, Scheduled task create ticket
+All working buttons

 # Info
 rename the indexv[version].html to index.html in templates folder to make it work, the python file name doesn't matter.